 - Monumentality is an affair of relativity.
 The truly monumental can only come about by means of the most exact and refined relation between parts.
 Since each thing carries both a meaning of its own and an associated meaning in relation to something else – its essential value is relative.
 We speak of the mood we experience when looking at a landscape.
 This mood results from the relation of certain things rather than from their separate actualities.
 This is because objects do not in themselves possess the total effect they give when interrelated.

-* Hans Hofmann, source of his artist quotes on modern painting art ”Search for the Real and other Essays”, Addison Gallery of modern Art, 1948, pp. 66, 68 (great American painter and inspirational art teacher, famous for his renewing visual concepts like ‘push pull’; at the bottom more biography facts)
+* his quote on monumentality by expressing relation, by Hans Hofmann; source of his artist quote, in ”Search for the Real and other Essays”, Addison Gallery of modern Art, 1948, pp. 66, 68.

-- (visiting Pollock’s studio, fh): You do not work from nature.
+- (Hofmann was visiting Jackson Pollock’s studio and reacted on Pollock’s paintings, fh): You do not work from nature.
 This is no good, you will repeat yourself.
 You work by heart, not from nature.

-* Hans Hofmann, source of his artist quotes on modern painting art ‘Jackson Pollock’, Ellen G Landau, p.
+* Hans Hofmann, reacting on Pollock’s painting art as art from the heart only – source of his artist quote; from ‘Jackson Pollock’, Ellen G Landau, p.
 259, as quoted in “Jackson Pollock and Lee Krasner”, Ines Janet Engelmann, Prestel Verlag Munich, 2007, p.
-66 (great American painter and inspirational art teacher, famous for his renewing visual concepts like ‘push pull’; at the bottom more biography facts)
+66.

 - Since light is best expressed through differences in color quality, color should not be handled as a tonal gradation, to produce the effect of light.

-* Hans Hofmann, source of his artist quotes on modern painting art ”Search for the Real, Hans Hofmann”, Addison Gallery of modern Art, 1948, p.
-74 (great American painter and inspirational art teacher, famous for his renewing visual concepts like ‘push pull’; at the bottom more biography facts)
+* Hans Hofmann, with his quote on the necessary approach for light, in creating modern painting art ”Search for the Real, Hans Hofmann”, Addison Gallery of modern Art, 1948, p.
+74.

 - Sometimes I wonder, laying in a great black stripe on a canvas, what animal bones (or horns) are making the furrows of my picture… …black grows deeper and deeper, darker and darker before me.
 It menaces me like a black gullet.
 I can bear it no longer.
 It is monstrous.
 It is unfathomable.
 ‘As the thought comes to me to exorcise and transform this black with a white drawing, it has already become a surface… ….Now I have lost all fear, and begin to draw on the black surface’ (quote Hans Arp, fh).
 Only love – for painting, in this instance – is able to cover the fearful void.